A break in the X-ray loudness of Markarian 590: evidence for an AGN spectral state transition?: Discussions

+We have demonstrated in this paper that the recent evolution of Mkn~590 can be divided into a sequence of broad phenomenological phases, each characterized by distinct combinations of luminosity, spectral hardness, and UV-to-X-ray balance.
+These phases are defined empirically from the monitoring data and we do not attempt to find analogies between each individual state in Mkn~590 and those in XRBs.
+Nevertheless, the rapid rise in Eddington fraction during mid-2024, occurring within $\sim$8 months, together with the non-monotonic paths in the diagnostic plots presented in Sec.~\ref{sec:hids}, is qualitatively reminiscent of state transitions seen in XRBs.
+We define the following accretion phases of Mkn~590:

+A -- Dec.
+2013 to Mar.
+2017 -- Faint phase.
+Characterized by a low accretion rate, $\eddfrac \sim 0.003-0.004$, with relatively hard X-ray spectrum and overall low luminosity.
+Observations from \textit{Suzaku} in 2011, and \textit{Chandra} in 2014, reveal a flat coronal X-ray continuum, with $\Gamma= 1.67\pm0.01$ \citep{2012rivers}, and $\Gamma= 1.6\pm0.1$ \citep{2018Mathur}, respectively.
+Such low values are often observed for low accretion rates in both XRBs and AGN, where radiatively inefficient inner flows or truncated-disk geometries are invoked.

 B -- Mar.
 2017 to Oct.
-2023 -- Flaring intermediate state.
-The source displayed fluctuations in $\eddfrac$ accompanied by multi-wavelength variability on the timescales of months to a year, consistent with the thermal timescales operating in the inner disk with viscosity parameter of $\sim 0.033-0.1$ \citep{lawther2023MNRAS}.
-The irregular loop generally follows a harder-when-brighter behavior, but additionally displays an irregular loop, which is similar to hysteresis seen at the lower luminosity branch in HIDs of XRBs.
+2023 -- Flaring phase.
+The source displayed strong fluctuations in $\eddfrac$ accompanied by multi-wavelength variability on the timescales $\sim 100$ days, consistent with the thermal timescales operating in the inner disk \citep{lawther2023MNRAS}.
+The UV and X-ray continuum rose by factors of a few since the Faint phase (A), also marked by re-appearance of the broad Balmer lines \citep{Raimundo2017,lawther2023MNRAS}.
+The strongly correlated X-ray/UV variability reported by \citet{lawther2023MNRAS} during this phase is shown to evolve as an irregular or loop-like -- like trajectory on the diagnostic plots (Fig.~\ref{fig:HID}) and momentarily (when $\eddfrac < 0.02$) showcases a harder-when-brighter trend in the $\eddfrac - HR$ diagram (Fig.~\ref{fig:HID}, middle panel) expected during the canonical hard state in XRBs.